Date 11 November 2004

 P O Box 2498

-"To stimulate discussion, we have prepared a pamphlet, Changing New Zealand's `silver' coins, which shows the proposed new coin sizes and explains what's been suggested and why.
-You can view the brochure on our website or a hard copy is available on request by phoning 0800 4COINS (0800 426 467).
+“To stimulate discussion, we have prepared a pamphlet, Changing New Zealand’s ‘silver’ coins, which shows the proposed new coin sizes and explains what’s been suggested and why.
+Copies can be obtained from the Reserve Bank by phoning

 For further information contact